 It makes sense that a bushel of apples is going to be more expensive in an urban jungle than it would be out in the middle of a Virginia plantation town.
-So geographical location plays a major role in determining the final price tag that gets tacked onto an item.
+So geographical location plays a major role in determining the highest grocery prices by state and the final price tag that gets tacked onto an item.

 The type of store you’re shopping in will also vary the price range.
 You can expect to pay more at a specialty store, a 24/7 shop, or a premium service grocer’s market than you will at your average Costco, Fareway, or Trader Joe’s.

 Coast-to-coast (think New York and Cali) is the priciest way to go for groceries.
 What’s interesting about this list is that it reflects the obvious: general higher costs of living and transportation costs amount to higher grocery bills.
 Hence the presence of the 3 major high-priced living states and the 2 farthest for transport states.
 Let’s take a look.

 » Looking for affordable meal kits?
 Check out these EveryPlate alternatives.